 High blood pressure is one of the highest risk factors for heart attacks, strokes, and other cardiovascular diseases.
 As a result, researchers are actively seeking lifestyle interventions to limit its damaging effects and lower blood pressure over time.

-While fully plant-based and vegan diets have been known to benefit cardiovascular health, a new report from researchers at the University of Warwick suggests that any attempt to increase plant-based eating may go a long way.
+While fully plant-based and vegan diets have been known to benefit cardiovascular health, a report from researchers at the University of Warwick suggests that any attempt to increase plant-based eating may go a long way.
 Plant-based diets technically differ from vegan diets based on one major factor: They place an emphasis on whole, unprocessed foods.
 Essentially, a plant-based diet is all about fruits, vegetables, whole grains, legumes, nuts, and seeds.

 The study, which reviewed 41 studies to compare the impact of plant-based diets on blood pressure, found that the DASH diet had the largest impact on blood pressure—which makes sense, considering the name stands for “Dietary Approaches To Stop Hypertension” and it focuses on foods that may help lower blood pressure.